 Fair or not fair?

-I think most us would agree that two people getting exactly the same product/service but paying different prices according to how many times they checked the prices or booked in the past is flat-out unfair?
+I think most of us would agree that two people getting exactly the same product/service but paying different prices according to how many times they checked the prices or booked in the past is flat-out unfair.
 In two words, it’s price discrimination.

 What makes it even worse is that most consumers aren’t aware that dynamic pricing is going on.
 People tend to book flights without knowing what other people have paid and there is no clear warning that price discrimination is at play.

 If an airline had an upfront warning that prices rise according to the number of times you look at a flight, wouldn’t you alter your shopping practices to get cheaper flight prices?

 A concrete example of dynamic pricing in practice